rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 **ArgoCD not syncing changes from Git**: Check repository access with `argocd app get sre-demo-gitops` and verify that ArgoCD can reach your GitHub repository.
 Ensure the repository path and branch are correctly configured in the application definition.

-**Deployment validation failing**: Verify SLO queries work in Prometheus with `curl "http://$PROMETHEUS_IP:9090/api/v1/query?query=<your_slo_query>"` and check that your application generates metrics correctly.
-Review validation thresholds in the deployment health check script.

-**Rollback automation not activating**: Check Prometheus alert rules with `kubectl logs -l app=prometheus | grep "rule evaluation"` and verify that alert conditions match actual deployment failure scenarios.

 **ArgoCD application stuck in OutOfSync**: Check for resource conflicts with `argocd app get sre-demo-gitops -o yaml` and verify that ArgoCD has necessary RBAC permissions for the target namespace.
+Try manual sync with `argocd app sync sre-demo-gitops`.

 **Manual sync required repeatedly**: This is common in development environments like Codespaces due to network latency.
-Use `argocd app sync sre-demo-gitops` when needed.
+Use `argocd app sync sre-demo-gitops` when needed, or switch to manual sync policy for testing.

+**Web interface not accessible**: Verify LoadBalancer IP assignment with `kubectl get service argocd-server-lb -n argocd` and ensure firewall rules allow access to the ArgoCD port.

+**CLI login issues**: Confirm ArgoCD server is accessible and use the `--insecure` flag for development environments with self-signed certificates.

 ### Advanced Troubleshooting

 **Debugging GitOps sync failures**: Check ArgoCD server logs with `kubectl logs -n argocd deployment/argocd-server` and review application events with `argocd app get sre-demo-gitops --show-events`.

-**Investigating deployment validation issues**: Review validation script logs and test individual SLO queries manually in Prometheus to identify which metrics are causing validation failures.

-**Analyzing rollback behavior**: Monitor rollback automation logs during controlled failures and verify that rollback conditions align with actual service degradation patterns.
+**Repository access issues**: Verify repository URL in application definition and check ArgoCD repository server logs with `kubectl logs -n argocd deployment/argocd-repo-server`.

+**Resource sync conflicts**: Use `kubectl get events` to identify resource-level issues and compare desired state in Git with actual cluster state using `kubectl diff`.

 ---

 ## Next Steps

-You have successfully implemented GitOps principles using ArgoCD for automated deployment management with integrated monitoring and rollback capabilities.
-You've established declarative deployment workflows, created safety gates using SLO metrics, implemented automated rollback systems based on monitoring data, and built comprehensive audit trails for deployment operations.
+You have successfully implemented GitOps deployment management using ArgoCD for automated Kubernetes deployments.
+You've established declarative deployment workflows, learned to use ArgoCD's interface for deployment management, tested configuration changes through Git workflows, and experienced the operational benefits of GitOps including audit trails and rollback capabilities.

 **Proceed to [Exercise 7](../exercise7/)** where you will implement comprehensive production readiness including security hardening, cost optimization strategies, disaster recovery procedures, and compliance frameworks that build upon your reliable deployment infrastructure.

 **Key Concepts to Remember**: GitOps provides declarative, auditable deployment management that reduces human error and improves reliability.
-SLO-based deployment validation ensures deployments don't degrade user experience.
-Automated rollback systems minimize MTTR when issues occur.
-Git-based audit trails support compliance and incident investigation requirements.
+ArgoCD serves as the automation engine that continuously synchronizes Git state with cluster state.
+Git-based workflows provide complete audit trails and enable easy rollback to previous configurations.
+Automated synchronization eliminates configuration drift and reduces manual deployment effort.

-**Before Moving On**: Ensure you can explain how GitOps improves deployment reliability compared to manual processes, why SLO validation is critical for deployment safety, and how automated rollback reduces the impact of problematic deployments.
-In the next exercise, you'll add production readiness capabilities including security, disaster recovery, and compliance features.
+**Before Moving On**: Ensure you can explain how GitOps improves deployment reliability compared to manual processes, how ArgoCD detects and applies configuration changes, and how Git-based workflows provide better audit trails and rollback capabilities than imperative deployment approaches.